ELENA-LANG/tutorials/Embedded/README.md

 The main code using console template is even simpler than C++ one:

     ELENAVMWrapper.Prepare("embedded1", ".");
-    ELENAVMWrapper.Execute("embedded1'printingOut", "Hello World");
+    ELENAVMWrapper.Execute("embedded1'printingOut", "C#");

 Let's compile and run it as well:

     ELENA VM 6.0.36 (C)2022-2024 by Aleksey Rakov Initializing...
-    Hello World from ELENA VM
+    Hello from C#

-As you see it is quite simple.
+As you can see it pretty simple.
 The virtual machine provides a simple API which is easy to use.
 But if we need to get some data from our ELENA code?
 Is it possible?
 Yes, if the returning value is a string as well.

 In the next example we will create a library which will calculate an expression.
 I will not provide the whole code (it is available in this